KarimGomaa/Projects/Projects/Embedded Projects/Bash Script/Network Analysis/readme.md

-# 🖥️ Network Traffic Analysis Bash Script
+# 🖥️ Network Traffic Analysis

 This project automates network traffic analysis using a Bash script.
 The script analyzes `.pcap` files captured by **Wireshark** or **tcpdump** and generates a summary report with relevant statistics like total packets, protocols, and top IP addresses.